Reminiscences of a wanderer

 Bruce also celebrated seafaring culture and traditions, reproducing a handful of popular sea shanties: 'Storm along', 'Rolling river', 'Rio Grande', 'Good-bye, fare you well' and 'Blow the man down'.

-Leaving the sea in 1877, Bruce settled in New Zealand and took up farming in the Rangitikei district.
+Leaving the sea in 1877, Bruce settled in New Zealand and took up farming in the Rangitīkei district.
 He was elected to Parliament for the Rangitikei seat in 1884, serving until 1890 and again in 1892-3.
 A prominent early conservationist, he preserved several fine stands of native bush, including the R.C.
 Bruce Memorial Park at Hunterville.
 He died on 23 April 1917.
-The Bruce Road to the skifield at Whakapapa, Mt Ruapehu, was also named after him, in acknowledgement of substantial donations his estate made to its development in 1923.
+The Bruce Road to the skifield at Whakapapa, Mt Ruapehu, was also named after him, in acknowledgement of substantial donations made for its development by his estate in 1923.

 Community contributions